 The Junior League will give approximately $30,000 back to the community through our projects and Community Assistance Fund grants.
-More than 2,000 volunteer hours will be given this fiscal year to the community projects listed below, as well as the Kids in the Kitchen Wellness Event, the Best of Texas, Golf Classic, and Rummage Sale fundraiser:
+More than 2,000 volunteer hours will be given this fiscal year to the community projects listed below, as well as the, the Best of Texas, and Golf Classic:

 San Jacinto Success

 The San Jacinto Success Program will partner JLA volunteers with teachers and staff to host monthly special events held at the San Jacinto Elementary with the goal of increasing parent involvement, as well as student participation and achievement.
 JLA volunteers will assist with planning, preparation, and implementing special events such as an evening of “Reading Under the Stars,” a spring school-wide art project, and STARR testing support.